 Prior to his career in higher education, Josh served in the United States Marine Corps as an Intelligence Specialist.
 Informed by this experience, his Master’s thesis was focused on the experiences of LGB military veterans in their undergraduate college experience.
 This research was published in the Journal of Veterans Studies, to help inform the intersections of support for LGBTQ students, military veterans, and LGBTQ military veterans on college campuses.

 Josh originally hails from Slidell, LA, in the greater New Orleans area, but also considers the Port City of Wilmington, NC as a second hometown.
 Josh is an avid comic collector of nearly 30 years!
 He enjoys spending time with his partner Denise and their two cats Dingy and Monkey!
 They usually can be found ordering delivery food, watching streaming media, and doing lots of puzzles!

 LuLu Géza Kelemen (they/them/theirs)

 Assistant Director, LGBTQ+ Resources

 LuLu is the Assistant Director for LGBTQ+ Resources.
-LuLu’s portfolio includes coordinating Safe Zone, coordination the LGBTQ+ Living Learning Community, and advising the LGBTQ+ Student Leadership Council, among other projects.
+LuLu’s portfolio includes coordinating Safe Zone, coordination the LGBTQ+ Living Learning Community, among other projects.